-The LTC2433-1 is a low power, $\Delta\Sigma$ ADC with differential input/reference and an easy-to-use 3-wire serial interface (see Figure 1).
+The LTC2436-1 is a low power, $\Delta\Sigma$ ADC with automatic alternate channel selection between the two differential channels and an easy-to-use 3-wire serial interface (see Figure 1).
+Channel 0 is selected automatically at power up and the two channels are selected alternately afterwards (ping-pong).
 Its operation is made up of three states.
 The converter operating cycle begins with the conversion, followed by the low power sleep state and ends with the data output (see Figure 2).
-The 3-wire interface consists of serial data output (SDO), serial clock (SCK) and chip select ( $\overline{\text{CS}}$ ).
+The 3-wire interface consists of serial data output (SDO), serial clock (SCK) and chip select ($\overline{\text{CS}}$).

-Initially, the LTC2433-1 performs a conversion.
+Initially, the LTC2436-1 performs a conversion.
 Once the conversion is complete, the device enters the sleep state.
 The part remains in the sleep state as long as $\overline{\text{CS}}$ is HIGH.
 While in this sleep state, power consumption is reduced by nearly two orders of magnitude.
 The conversion result is held indefinitely in a static shift register while the converter is in the sleep state.

-Once $\overline{CS}$ is pulled LOW, the device exits the low power mode and enters the data output state.
-If $\overline{CS}$ is pulled HIGH before the first rising edge of SCK, the device returns to the low power sleep mode and the conversion result is still held in the internal static shift register.
-If $\overline{CS}$ remains LOW after the first rising edge of SCK, the device begins outputting the conversion result.
-Taking $\overline{CS}$ high at this point will terminate the data output state and start a new conversion.
+Once \overline{CS} is pulled LOW, the device exits the low power mode and enters the data output state.
+If \overline{CS} is pulled HIGH before the first rising edge of SCK, the device returns to the low power sleep mode and the conversion result is still held in the internal static shift register.
+If \overline{CS} remains LOW after the first rising edge of SCK, the device begins outputting the conversion result.
+Taking CS high at this point will terminate the data output state and start a new conversion.
 There is no latency in the conversion result.
 The data output corresponds to the conversion just performed.
 This result is shifted out on the serial data out pin (SDO) under the control of the serial clock (SCK).
 Data is updated on the falling edge of SCK allowing the user to reliably latch data on the rising edge of SCK (see Figure 3).
 The data output state is concluded once 19 bits are read out of the ADC or when $\overline{\text{CS}}$ is brought HIGH.
 The device automatically initiates a new conversion and the cycle repeats.
-In order to maintain compatibility with 24-/32-bit data transfers, it is possible to clock the LTC2433-1 with additional serial clock pulses.
-This results in additional data bits which are logic HIGH.
+In order to maintain compatibility with 24-/32-bit data transfers, it is possible to clock the LTC2436-1 with additional serial clock pulses.
+This results in additional data bits which are always logic HIGH.

 Figure 2.
-LTC2433-1 State Transition Diagram
+LTC2436-1 State Transition Diagram

-Through timing control of the $\overline{\text{CS}}$ and SCK pins, the LTC2433-1 offers several flexible modes of operation (internal or external SCK and free-running conversion modes).
+Through timing control of the $\overline{\text{CS}}$ and SCK pins, the LTC2436-1 offers several flexible modes of operation (internal or external SCK and free-running conversion modes).
 These various modes do not require programming configuration registers; moreover, they do not disturb the cyclic operation described above.
 These modes of operation are described in detail in the Serial Interface Timing Modes section.